yetanalytics/flint/README.md

 _The fire i' the flint shows not till it be struck_
 \- William Shakespeare, _Timon of Athens_, Act I, Scene 1

-A Clojure(Script) DSL for creating SPARQL Query and Update strings.
+A Clojure(Script) DSL for creating SPARQL query and update strings.

 ## Installation